Baltimax

 Baltimax is a naval architecture term for the largest ship measurements capable of entering and leaving the Baltic Sea in a laden condition.

 It is the Great Belt route that allows the largest ships.
-The limit is a draft of 15.4 metres and an air draft of 65 metres (limited by the clearance of the east bridge of the Great Belt Fixed Link).
+The limit is a draft of 15.4 m and an air draft of 65 m (limited by the clearance of the east bridge of the Great Belt Fixed Link).
 The length can be around 240 m and the width around 42 m.
 This gives a weight of around 100,000 metric ton.

 Nevertheless, there are also certain larger ship types plying the Baltic Sea.
 Particularly the so-called B-Max crude oil tanker with more than 205,000 tons deadweight (68 m width, 325 m length) and the Maersk Triple E class container ship, 400 m length and 165,000 metric tons deadweight.

 The Öresund allows only 8 m draft and is no alternative for large ships.
 The shortcut Nord-Ostsee-Kanal allows 9.5 m draft.

 Furthermore, many ports limit ship size.
 The iron ore ports of Luleå (11 m, to be deepened to 13 m) and Kemi (10 m) and the large port of Klaipėda (14.3 m to be deepened to 15.4 in the early future) have less draft than Baltimax.
 The largest port is Primorsk which has 15 m draft, similar to Baltimax.
 The Northern Port in Gdańsk can take the 300,000 ton 15 m draft ships.